Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 02.19.47 UTC
+- WIB: Minggu, 16 November 2025 03.27.36 UTC
-- WITA: Minggu, 16 November 2025 03.19.47 UTC
+- WITA: Minggu, 16 November 2025 04.27.36 UTC
-- WIT: Minggu, 16 November 2025 04.19.47 UTC
+- WIT: Minggu, 16 November 2025 05.27.36 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational